python-kol/libkol/README.md

 What is it?
 -----------
-The purpose of libkol is to create a [Python](http://www.python.org/) package that makes it extremely easy to develop code that works with [The Kingdom of Loathing](http://www.kingdomofloathing.com). pykollib can be used for anything from writing short scripts to complex bots.
+The purpose of libkol is to create a [Python](http://www.python.org/) package that makes it extremely easy to develop code that works with [The Kingdom of Loathing](http://www.kingdomofloathing.com).
+It can be used for anything from writing short scripts to complex bots.

 It is based on pykol, on which both [kBay](http://forums.kingdomofloathing.com:8080/vb/showthread.php?t=141613) and [wadbot](http://forums.kingdomofloathing.com:8080/vb/showthread.php?t=152258) were built.